 Reserve drivers also have to have their own numbers in case they are called up to participate in a race.

-The number 1 has always been reserved for the previous season’s world champion in Formula 1.
-This has become an iconic number that has only ever appeared on a driver’s car when they have won the world championship.
-The last driver to use the number 1 car in Formula 1 was Sebastian Vettel with Red Bull in 2014, up until Max Verstappen, who will use the number in 2022 with a Red Bull once again.
+The number 1 has always been reserved for the previous season’s world champion in F1.
+It has only ever appeared on a driver’s car when they have won the championship.
+The last driver before Max Verstappen to use the number 1 in F1 was Sebastian Vettel with Red Bull in 2014.

 Michael Schumacher is the driver who has used the number 1 the most as he has won 7 world championships.
 Lewis Hamilton has also won 7 world championships but has only used the number 1 once in his Formula 1 career (in 2009) as he chose to stick with the number 44 after winning the world championship in 2014.